Please contact a GDA agent for information.

 Carl Bernstein Pulitzer Prize Winning Journalist/Author & Political Analyst

-The author of five best-selling books, Bernstein is currently also at work on several multi-media projects, including a memoir about growing up at a Washington newspaper, The Evening Star, during the Kennedy era; and a dramatic TV series about the United States Congress for HBO.
-He is also an on-air contributor for CNN and a contributing editor of Vanity Fair magazine.
+Renowned worldwide for his unique commentary, reporting, and analysis for CNN, Bernstein is currently at work on several multi-media projects, including a memoir about his earliest days in journalism during the Kennedy-Johnson era and a dramatic TV series about Washington for HBO.
+He also has been a contributing editor for Vanity Fair for more than 25 years.